2025–26 Jordan Women's Pro League

-The 2025–26 Jordan Women's Pro League is the 18th season of the Jordan Women's Pro League, the top-level women's football league in Jordan.
+The 2025–26 Jordan Women's Pro League was the 18th season of the Jordan Women's Pro League, the top-level of women's football in Jordan.

+Summary

-The league started on 18 September 2025 and will conclude on 27 January 2026.
+The league started on 18 September 2025 and concluded on 27 January 2026.

+On 17 January 2026, Etihad were crowned as champions of the competition.

 Teams

-6 teams will contest the 2025–26 Jordan Women's Pro League Season.
-5 from the previous season, as well as the 2024 Jordan Women's First Division League champions Nashama Al-Mustaqbal, who replace the relegated Al-Nasser.
+6 teams contested the 2025–26 Jordan Women's Pro League season.
+5 from the previous season participated, as well as the 2024 Jordan Women's First Division League champions Nashama Al-Mustaqbal, who replace the relegated Al-Nasser.